MadsIBA/MadsIBA/README.md

 ### Repositories

-- [**Repository Name**](https://github.com/MadsIBA/ISMLsite): The ISML Card Game is a card collecting game played on the ISML Discord server, featuring characters from the International Saimoe League.
+- [**ISML Site**](https://github.com/MadsIBA/ISMLsite): The ISML Card Game is a card collecting game played on the ISML Discord server, featuring characters from the International Saimoe League.
 Players can roll for cards, build their collections, and participate in various events.

 ## 📫 How to Reach Me